yegor256/blog/_posts/2023/aug/2023-08-01-method-overloading.md

 It appears that method overloading is the root of the issue: maintaining multiple implementations under a single name inevitably introduces some concealed semantics in most of them.
-Theun, when something is obscured, it prompts assumptions, which in turn lead to misunderstandings, and eventually to bugs.
+Then, when something is obscured, it prompts assumptions, which in turn lead to misunderstandings, and eventually to bugs.

 A better alternative would look like this: